lukemico/nextjs-app/README.md

-### Experiment - Build a Fullstack App from Scratch using Next.js
+# EXPERIMENT - Build a Fullstack App from Scratch using Next.js

 ## Introduction